 Spam refers to unwanted messages in your email inbox.
 We’ve all seen it: Junk mail advertising goods or services that we aren’t interested in, which, though annoying, are typically considered harmless.
 Some, however, when clicked on, can include links that install malicious software on your computer.
 Rude.

-Trojans are a type of malware that hackers use to breach into a system.
+Trojans are a type of malware that hackers use to breach into a personal or business system.
 Trojans disguise themselves as harmless software but are actually malicious.
 They can appear as free software, videos or music or advertisements that look legitimate.

 Phishing